Dutch–Indonesian Round Table Conference: Negotiations

 Negotiations, which took place from 23 August to 2 November 1949, were assisted by the United Nations Commission for Indonesia.
 The Dutch, Republic of Indonesia and Federal Consultative Assembly delegations reached agreement resulting in a number of documents, namely a Charter of Transfer of Sovereignty—to come into immediate effect—a statute of union, a draft constitution, an economic agreement and agreements on social and military affairs.

 The Dutch–Indonesian Union would not have any powers: it would be a consultative body with a permanent secretariat, a court of arbitration to settle any legal disputes, and a minimum of two ministerial conferences every year.
 It would be headed by the Dutch Queen in an entirely symbolic role.

 The delegations also reached agreement on the withdrawal of Dutch troops "within the shortest possible time," and for the United States of Indonesia to grant most favoured nation status to the Netherlands.
 In addition, there would be no discrimination against Dutch nationals or companies and the republic agreed to take over trade agreements negotiated by the Dutch East Indies.
 However the two major areas of disagreement were over the debts of the Dutch colonial administration and the status of Western New Guinea.

-Negotiations over the internal and external debts of the Dutch East Indies colonial administration were protracted, with each side presenting their own calculations and arguing over whether the United States of Indonesia should be responsible for debts incurred by the Dutch after the Japanese occupation of Indonesia in 1942.
+Negotiations over the internal and external debts of the Dutch East Indies colonial administration were protracted, with each side presenting their own calculations and arguing over whether the United States of Indonesia should be responsible for debts incurred by the Dutch after the Japanese occupation of the Dutch East Indies in 1942.
 In particular the Indonesian delegations were indignant at having to cover what it saw as the costs of Dutch military action against it.
 Finally, thanks to the intervention of the United States member of the UN Commission on Indonesia, the Indonesian side came to realise that agreeing to pay part of the Dutch debt would be the price they would have to pay for the transfer of sovereignty.
 On 24 October, the Indonesian delegations agreed that Indonesia would take over approximately ƒ4.5 billion of Dutch East Indies government debt.

 The issue of the inclusion or not of Western New Guinea almost resulted in the talks becoming deadlocked.
 The Indonesian delegations took the view that Indonesia should comprise the entire territory of Dutch East Indies.
 The Dutch refused to compromise, claiming Western New Guinea had no ethnic ties with the rest of the archipelago.
 Despite Dutch public opinion supporting transfer of Western New Guinea to Indonesia, the Dutch cabinet was worried it would not be able to ratify the Round Table Agreement in parliament if it conceded this point.

 Finally, in the early hours of 1 November 1949, a compromise was reached: the status of Western New Guinea would be determined through negotiations between the United States of Indonesia and the Netherlands within a year of the transfer of sovereignty.
 The conference was officially closed in the Dutch parliament building on 2 November.